MARCIO PIMENTA

 Graduated in economics and holding a doctorate in international relations with a specialization in American Studies, Pimenta abandoned his academic career in 2013 to pursue a path as a visual storyteller.

-A witness to important events of our time, Pimenta hopes that the results of his work will be used for anthropological, sociological, economic, geographic, historical, and aesthetic studies.
+Witness to important events of our time, Pimenta hopes that the results of his work will be used for anthropological, sociological, economic, geographic, historical and aesthetic studies.

-Pimenta divides his time between Patagonia, Pampa, and the city of Porto Alegre, Brazil, with his wife.
+Pimenta divides his time between Patagonia, Pampa and the city of Florianópolis, Brazil, with his wife.

-National Geographic Explorer '22.
-International Fellow, The Explorers Club '21.
+National Geographic Explorer'22, International Fellow The Explorers Club'21.
 Rory Peck Trust Grantee.
 Pulitzer Center Grantee.
-Member of Everyday Climate Change.